vijayrajpanchall/matic-docs/docs/zkEVM/faq/zkevm-general-faq.md

 ### For anyone not familiar, what is Polygon zkEVM?

-Polygon zkEVM is the leading zero knowledge scaling solution that’s equivalent with the Ethereum Virtual Machine, this means that most of the existing smart contracts, developer tools, and wallets work seamlessly.
+Polygon zkEVM is the leading zero knowledge scaling solution that is equivalent with the Ethereum Virtual Machine.
+This means that most of the existing smart contracts, developer tools, and wallets work seamlessly.

-Polygon zkEVM harnesses the power of ZK proofs to reduce transaction cost and increase throughput, all while inheriting the security of Ethereum L1.
+Polygon zkEVM harnesses the power of Zero Knowledge proofs to reduce transaction cost and increase throughput, all while inheriting the security of Ethereum L1.

 ### What are the main features of Polygon zkEVM?

-- Ethereum-equivalence: Most Ethereum smart contracts, wallets, tools, etc. work on Polygon zkEVM seamlessly.
+- **EVM-equivalence**: Most Ethereum smart contracts, wallets, and tools work seamlessly on Polygon zkEVM
-- Inherits Ethereum security
+- Inherits **security from Ethereum**
-- Lower cost compared to L1 and better finality than other L2 solutions like Optimistic Rollups
+- Lower cost compared to L1 and **better finality than other L2 solutions** like Optimistic Rollups
-- ZKP-powered scalability, and aiming at similar throughput to PoS
+- **ZKP-powered scalability**, and aiming at similar throughput to PoS

 ### What kind of gas fee reduction can users expect from Polygon zkEVM?